qzhizhou/EC601-Mini_Project1/README.md

    Please make sure that the path and the credenstial files are all located in your current directory!

   ### 2.2 Run the google_vision.py:
-  In line 17, please change the path your current directory.
+  In line 17, please change the path to your current directory.
   And now you can run:

 	python google_vision.py

-Go to your current directory and
+Go to your current directory and view all the images.
+Labels now are printed on images.

+## 3. Use FFMPEG to Convert Images into Viseos:

+	install brew ffmpeg
+	ffmpeg -loop 1 -y -i %d.jpg -i WE-WILL-ROCK-YOU.mp3 -r 1 -t 18 -absf aac_adtstoasc output.mp4